yihsuant/yihsuant.blog.source/_posts/NewZealand/studying_in_newzealand.md

 >
 > Master of Science (MSc) Computer Science NZ$34,755 S1, at least two years of full-time study

+Additional tests accepted for 2020 and 2021 intakes only For applicants who are unable to access the regular English language proficiency tests we accept, the University of Otago is currently accepting these additional tests for semester 2 2020, semester 1 and semester 2 2021.

+Duolingo English Test (DET) with the following scores:

+> DET score of 100 for undergraduate entry
+> DET score of 110 for postgraduate entry

+IELTS Indicator test

+> This is an online version of the regular IELTS test, made available due to COVID-19 testing centre restrictions.

+TOEFL iBT Special Home Edition

+> This is an online version of the regular TOEFL iBT test, made available due to COVID-19 testing centre restrictions.

 ## 3. university of canterbury

 <img src="/images/newzealand/uc-student.jpg" width="700" alt="www.canterbury.ac.nz" />